amzad-786githumb/Text_To_Chart_using_LLM/README.md

 Using LLM to transform unstructured text to KG
 I want to describe and compare four approaches that use an LLM to transform unstructured text, responding with a KG that conforms to a pre-defined ontology:

-1.Text-to-Graph using an LLM with pre-trained ontologies 2.Text-to-Graph prompted an LLM with an ontology 3.Text-to-Graph using an LLM fine-tuned with an ontology 4.Text-to-Graph using a hybrid of a fine-tuned and pre-trained LLM
+1.Text-to-Graph using an LLM with pre-trained ontologies<\br>
+2.Text-to-Graph prompted an LLM with an ontology 3.Text-to-Graph using an LLM fine-tuned with an ontology 4.Text-to-Graph using a hybrid of a fine-tuned and pre-trained LLM